The Best Gig Apps: Explore Top Platforms by Skill Set

 Food delivery apps

 Food-delivery apps are similar to ride-sharing.
-They let you earn money driving, but delivering food or groceries instead of people.
-Food delivery service isn't just for cars; depending on the app and where you live, you can use a car, scooter, bike, or even walk.
+These apps let you earn money driving, but delivering food or groceries instead of people.
+Food delivery service isn't just for cars; depending on the gig app and where you live, you can use a car, scooter, bike, or even walk.
 The apps aren't as strict about your mode of transportation since you don't have passengers.

-As a food delivery driver, you can turn your availability on when you want to start picking up food orders.
+Food delivery driving is an on-demand job.
+You can turn your availability on when you want to start picking up food orders.
 The platform will tell you which restaurants or grocery stores to go to, and they should have the groceries or meals ready by the time you arrive.
-Scan the app on your phone or use the company card, grab the order, and then drive it to the customer.
+Scan the app on your phone or use the company-provided card, pick up the order, and then deliver it to the customer.

 Most food delivery service platforms have similar pay structures.
-Drivers earn a base amount for each order and can then earn tips from customers.
-The base amount is based on how far they have to drive, time spent at the restaurant, and the overall service demand.
+Delivery drivers earn a base rate for each order and may also receive tips from customers.
+The base amount is determined by the distance they must drive, the time spent at the restaurant, and overall service demand.
 Some platforms offer additional incentives and pay more during peak hours.

 DoorDash

-DoorDash is available in cities across the U.S., Canada, New Zealand, and Puerto Rico.
+DoorDash is available in cities across the U.S., Canada, Australia, New Zealand, and Puerto Rico.

 GrubHub

-You can deliver food on GrubHub using your car or bike (in select cities only).
-Like DoorDash, you'll receive a free warming bag after your first successful GrubHub delivery.
-GrubHub is available in over 4,000 cities across all 50 states.
+You can deliver food on Grubhub using your car or bike (available in select cities only).
+Like DoorDash, you may receive a free warming bag after your first successful GrubHub delivery.
+Grubhub is available in over 4,000 cities across all 50 states.

 You can use the block scheduling feature (once you meet the criteria) to help guarantee you'll make a minimum amount during your pre-booked shift.